 Faculty release costs

-Decisions on funding ARD grants are anticipated to be made (after receiving a complete application):
+Decisions on funding ARD Grants are anticipated to be made (after receiving a complete application) within three to five months.

 Applications are evaluated on the following criteria: